Chapter 5

 pytest

-• Test files usually start with test_.
+• Test files start with test_.

-• Test functions usually start with test_.
+• Test functions start with test_.

 • Use plain assert statements.